ryanaltvater/nuxt-starter/src/components/README.md

-# COMPONENTS
+# `components/`

-The `components/` directory is where you put all your Vue components which can then be imported inside your pages or other components.
+The `components` directory is where you put all your Vue components which can then be imported inside your pages or other components.

-More information about the usage of this directory in [the documentation](https://v3.nuxtjs.org/docs/directory-structure/components).
+Additional information about the usage of this directory can be found [here](https://nuxt.com/docs/guide/directory-structure/components).